 When using social media, respect your host family's privacy.
 Do not take or post pictures, or information about your host family, without their permission.
-Do not voice or video record your host family without their knowledge.
+Do not voice or video record your host family or their home without their knowledge.